 Schedule (ET) and synopses from the TCM website:

 6:00 AM GUEULE D’AMOUR (1937) A retired cavalry officer discovers the woman who won his heart was in love with the uniform.
-Dir.: Jean Grémillon.
+Director: Jean Grémillon.
 Cast: Jean Gabin, Mireille Balin.
 Black and white.
 88 min.

 9:30 AM LE JOUR SE LEVE (1939) A young factory worker loses the woman he loves to a vicious schemer.
-Dir.: Marcel Carne.
+Director: Marcel Carne.
 Cast: Jean Gabin, Jacqueline Laurent, Arletty.
 Black and white.
 90 min.

 2:45 PM LE DESORDRE ET LA NUIT (1958) A homicide detective tries to protect a pretty drug addict implicated in a murder.
-Dir.: Gilles Grangier.
+Director: Gilles Grangier.
 Cast: Jean Gabin, Danielle Darrieux, Nadja Tiller.
 Black and white.
 91 min.

 6:00 PM LA BANDERA (1934) A murderer escapes France to join the Spanish Foreign Legion, where he finds love while pursued by the law.
-Dir.: Julien Duvivier.
+Director: Julien Duvivier.
 Cast: Jean Gabin, Annabella.
 Black and white.
 97 min.

-10:00 PM GRAND ILLUSION (1937) French POWs fight to escape their German captors during World War I. Dir.: Jean Renoir.
+10:00 PM GRAND ILLUSION (1937) French POWs fight to escape their German captors during World War I. Director: Jean Renoir.
 Cast: Jean Gabin, Pierre Fresnay, Marcel Dalio, Erich von Stroheim.
 Black and white.
 113 min.

 12:00 AM LA BETE HUMAINE (1938) A railroad engineer enters an affair with his friend’s amoral wife.
 Jean Gabin, Simone Simon.
 Black and white.
 97 min.